davidchesnut/sp-general-docs/docs/minimal-download-strategy-overview.md

 The URL plays an important role in MDS.
-An MDS URL looks like the following: **https://sp_site/_layouts/15/start.aspx#/SitePages/newpage.aspx**.**Start.aspx**contains minimal shared UI and instructions for loading page changes.
+An MDS URL looks like the following: **https://sp_site/_layouts/15/start.aspx#/SitePages/newpage.aspx**. **Start.aspx** contains minimal shared UI and instructions for loading page changes.
 MDS considers the part following the hash mark (#) as the target page.
 The target page starts with a slash (/) followed by a URL relative to the SharePoint website.
 When the browser receives the URL, it sees that the part to the left of the hash mark hasn't changed, so it fires a local navigation event.
 The MDS engine in the client captures the local navigation event and uses it to perform an MDS update.